jimmytommy/AgentSimulator_v1_0/README.txt

 MultiAgent-HyperSharpNEAT Simulator Documentation

+This project was expanded by J.T.
+Glaze to examine the effect of direct communication between heterogeneous agents in a multi-agent team.
+Two additional experiments were created for this
+project: a predator/prey simulation, and a modular movement simulation that required multiple robotic agents to move together as modules in a larger robotic meta-agent.

+This expansion required changes to the Main.cs, SimulatorExperiment.cs, Robot.cs, SimulatorObject.cs,
+Substrate.cs, SubstrateDescription.cs, EvolutionAlgorithm.cs, and others, as well as the creation of several new classes.

 MultiAgent-HyperSharpNEAT Simulator Now Including the Evolvable Substrate v1.0 C#, By David D'Ambrosio, Joel Lehman, and Sebastian Risi http://eplex.cs.ucf.edu